angusbean/weather-check/README.md

 Directions:
 1) Create an acount and generate a valid OpenWeatherMap API token
 2) Clone the repo
-3) Update the API key in secrets/secrets_UPDATE-ME.go
+3) Update the values in .env-example and update name to .env
-4) Good to Go :)
+4) Ensure Redis is running with '$ redis-server'
+5) Run with './run.sh'

 Usage Example: